 “We had a senior player who had got disconnected with the team.
 I watched every ball of that Test and I have never seen anybody so disengaged from what was going on.
 What you need from a senior player is backing, support and everybody working together.
 We got to a stage where that was no longer the case,

-Peter Moores was criticised for failing to handle top players when he last led the England team “I spent two to three weeks speaking to several senior players, all the coaches on that trip, James Whitaker (chairman of selectors) and Cookie [captain Alastair Cook].
+“I spent two to three weeks speaking to several senior players, all the coaches on that trip, James Whitaker (chairman of selectors) and Cookie [captain Alastair Cook].
 We came to a unanimous conclusion if England are going to rebuild we had to make a decision not for three months, but for five years.
 For the side to grow we had to invest in new players, build a new team with some core values.
 We decided that wouldn't happen with Kevin in the side, so we decided not to select him going forward

 "I don't see any intention of going back."